stonecharioteer/vinay87.github.io/source/resume.rst

 #.
 Creating Product Specification Images For E-Retail Using Python
 #.
 Raspberry Pi Around the House
 #.
 Using RabbitMQ on a Raspberry Pi
 #.
-Shelfie: A Neopixel Search Engine For Inventory Management
+Shelfie: A Search Engine For Inventory Management
 #.
 Writing a novel using Sphinx and Python.
 #.
 Automating Sphinx Pipelines For the Kindle using Jenkins and Calibre-CLI
 #.
 Manage Migraines using a Raspberry Pi, a Sense Hat, and a lot of Python
 #.
 Using Python-Rasa to make simple NLP interfaces on the Raspberry Pi.
 #.
 Programming Voice Interfaces for Amazon Alexa using Python
+#.
+Setting Up Wifi and Access Points on the ESP8266 Using Micropython
+#.
+Developing Micropython Modules

 ------------------------------------
 Open Source Contributions